-Students should have achieved Level 4 in most Experiences and Outcomes at National 3.
+Students should have achieved a National 3 or Level 3/4 in most Experiences and Outcomes.

 This is a very physically demanding course and students need to be flexible with activity choice.
 There is a high expectation that students bring a full change of PE kit every lesson and are committed to physical activity.
 (This includes Swimming)